entroky/ngn/en/bylaws.md

 (2) The presidium makes resolutions in sessions, telephone conferences or via online vote.
 The members of the presidium and of the executive board have the right to propose requests.

 (3) The invitation to a session must be sent out to the members seven days, in case of phone conferences two days, in advance.
 Stating the agenda is optional.
-The voting period for online resolutions usually takes seven, but at least three, days.
+The voting period for online resolutions usually spans seven, but at least three, days.

 (4) Minutes must be kept for all sessions and resolutions.